ryzo95/Milestone-Project-1/README.md

 Frameworks, Libraries & Programs Used
 Bootstrap 5.3.0:
 Bootstrap was used to assist with the responsiveness and styling of the website.
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
-jQuery:
-jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 Git
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: